sonertari/SSLproxy/README.md

 - `Match` action specifies log actions for the connection without changing its filter action

-The syntax of filtering rules is as follows:
+The syntax of one line filtering rules is as follows:

 	(Divert|Split|Pass|Block|Match)
 	 ([from (